MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 - MET150
 ---

-# Benchmarks in analytics
+# Benchmarks in Viva Engage analytics (Private preview)

+>[!IMPORTANT]
+>Viva Engage benchmarking data are currently available only for private preview customers.
+The features described here are subject to change.

-Benchmarking is a Viva Engage Premium feature that shows organizations how their metrics are performing in comparison to other organizations and audiences that use Viva Engage.
+Benchmarking is a Viva Engage Premium feature that shows organizations how their metrics perform in comparison to other organizations and audiences that use Viva Engage.
 Only verified and network admins can enable benchmarking features in Viva Engage.

-Benchmarking provides a percentile that corresponds to your current _Audience Engage_ and _People Engaged_ metrics.
-For Audience analytics, this percentile tells you how engaged your audiences are compared to other audiences in your network.
-For Network analytics, this percentile tells you how engagement within your organization compares to similar-sized networks.
+Benchmarking provides a percentile that corresponds to your current _People Engaged_ and _Audience Engage_ metrics.
+For Network analytics, the benchmark percentile tells you how engagement in your organization compares to similar-sized networks.
+For Audience analytics, the benchmark percentile tells you how engaged your audiences are compared to other audiences within your network.

 |![Screenshot shows a benchmarking percentile and graph for network activity on the left and audience engagement on the right.](../media/engage/admin/bench-network.png)|![](../media/engage/admin/bench-audience.png)|
 |:-:|:-:|